Ziiron1/Ziiron1/README.md

 <h1 align="center">💫 About Me</h1>

-<h3 align="center">Sou um desenvolvedor Full-Stack Jr. com experiência Web em Node.js, Express, React, SQL e NoSQL, além de conhecimentos em Next.js e outras tecnologias.
-Atualmente estou em busca de novos desafios para aprimorar minhas habilidades técnicas e colaborar com o desenvolvimento de projetos inovadores.
-Além disso, sou apaixonado por aprender novas tecnologias e soluções para aprimorar o meu conhecimento em engenharia de software.</h3>
+<h3 align="center">I'm a Full-Stack Jr. developer with Web experience in Node.js, Express, React, SQL and NoSQL, as well as knowledge in Next.js and other technologies.
+I am currently looking for new challenges to improve my technical skills and collaborate with the development of innovative projects.
+Furthermore, I am passionate about learning new technologies and solutions to improve my knowledge in software engineering.</h3>

 <div id="header" align="center">